joonlabs/adressomat.js/README.md

 You can also find a basic implementation of the api in the ```index.html``` file in the root of the repo.

 ## licensing and contact
-For more information contact info@joonlabs.com.
+For more informatione, access keys and anything else, see [adressomat.de](https://adressomat.de "Adressomat Homepage").